Wilhelmplatz: Revamp by Schinkel & new residents

 With the dissolution of the Order of Saint John (Bailiwick of Brandenburg) during the Prussian Reform Movement, the state took ownership of the Ordenspalais in 1811.
 King Frederick William III gave it to his third son, Prince Charles, on the occasion of his engagement in 1826.
 Simultaneously, it was newly named "Palais Prinz Karl" with the new number Wilhelmplatz 8/9.
-Karl had the inside of baroque building remodeled by Friedrich August Stüler, who also resdid the outside in a Neoclassical style and erected an annex to the building's right, all using Schinkel's 1827-1828 plans as a foundation.
+Karl had the inside of baroque building remodeled by Friedrich August Stüler, who also redid the outside in a Neoclassical style and erected an annex to the building's right, all using Schinkel's 1827-1828 plans as a foundation.
 Until his death in 1865, Stüler was responsible for the renovations of a whole row of houses on Wilhelmstraße.

 The former Palais Marschall, which had already seen its owner switch multiple times during the 18th century, was acquired in 1800 by the rather clandestine Minister of Foreign Affairs Otto Carl Friedrich von Voß.
 It was henceforth known as Palais Voß.
 After their wedding, from 1811 to 1814, Ludwig Achim von Arnim and Bettina von Arnim lived in a garden house belonging to the property.
 In a letter to Goethe, the latter wrote of her living situation: "Ich wohne hier in einem Paradies!" ("I live here in paradise!")